Nintendo data leak: "Gigaleak" (2018–2020)

 Multiple sets were leaked in October 2020.
-The sixth set of information was leaked on October 17, 2020 containing the Git repository for Pokémon Sun and Moon and its updated rereleases, as well as an early version of the Wii's home menu.
+The sixth set of information was leaked on October 17, 2020, containing the Git repository for Pokémon Sun and Moon and its updated rereleases, previously unseen Wii software used by Nintendo during manufacturing and repair, multiple versions of the Wii's internal operating system, as well as a pre-release version of the Wii system menu.
 The seventh set of information was leaked on October 21, 2020, containing two password-protected zip files later found to contain two debug builds of Pokémon Sword dated March 2018 and December 2017, respectively.
 The builds appear to have been based on Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, with related assets found within the builds.
-The eighth set of information was leaked on October 22, 2020 containing another two split password-protected zip files which they were later found to be a May 2018 debug build of Pokémon Sword.
+The eighth set of information was leaked on October 22, 2020, containing another two split password-protected zip files which they were later found to be a May 2018 debug build of Pokémon Sword.

 A ninth set of data was leaked in December 2020, which was primarily focused on early prototype designs of the Nintendo Switch and a prerelease SDK for the unit.
 Although the Nintendo Switch name had been finalized by 2014, this early design was closer in power to the 3DS, had a circular display, and connected to televisions through a wireless connection as opposed to a docking station.
 The leak also contained information on Nintendo's surveillance of and attempts to hire one Belgian hacker who was active in the 3DS homebrew scene.
 Alongside this, the source code for the Switch boot ROM was leaked, including both hardware revisions.

 A tenth set of data was leaked in July 2021, containing source code for the Wii Service program, debug and prototype builds of Pokémon X and Y, Pokémon Emerald, Pokémon Diamond and Pearl, Pokémon: Let's Go Eevee!, the full development repository for the cancelled iQue Box (a GameCube-based successor to the iQue and related GameCube files), a personal email backup from a manager of Nintendo SPD from 2002 to 2006, and documents for systems like the Wii and the Nintendo Switch's Game Card reader, including early designs of the Wii Remote.
 Early images featuring enemies, bosses, NPCs, power-ups, and objects in New Super Mario Bros. were also leaked.
 These early screenshots include an early Bob-omb that is looking at Mario, and a Balloon Boo with a different mouth.